 Ginger, saffron, and/or star anise

-First, add the water to your pot or kettle, and add the sugar.
+First, add the water to your pot or kettle, add the sugar, and stir to combine.
+Let it boil on high heat until the sugar is dissolved.
 Alternatively, you can caramelize the sugar first then slowly add the water.
-Let it boil on high heat until the sugar is dissolved.

-Then, add the cardamom and cinnamon, and if you’re using other spices add them too.
-Let them boil in the water for 1-2 minutes before adding in the tea (I find it helps keep the strength of the spice flavors this way).
+Then, add the cardamom and cinnamon.
+If you’re using other spices add them too.
+Let them simmer in the water for 1-2 minutes before adding in the tea (I find it helps keep the strength of the spice flavors this way).

 Then, add in the evaporated milk.